Our rating(3.6/5)

 How it works

-NatWest is one of few UK banks with a card machine offering, though it was only recently launched, in 2020.
-The new payment solution is called Tyl by NatWest and includes a selection of card payment machines to rent, a virtual terminal, payment links and online payment gateway.
+NatWest is one of few UK banks with a card machine offering (another one is Barclaycard), though it was only launched in 2020.
+The payment solution is called Tyl by NatWest and includes a selection of card payment machines to rent, a virtual terminal, payment links and online payment gateway.

 Background